How to Make a Coronavirus Vaccine

-After a few days of covert infiltration, the increasing volume of viral particles triggers an immune response.
-White blood cells called lymphocytes make their coordinated attack:
+After a few days of covert infiltration, the growing viral load triggers an immune response.
+Two types of white blood cells, called lymphocytes, make their coordinated attack:

-- B cells (B because they mature in bone marrow) produce pathogen-specific antibodies which circulate and lock on to the virus, marking them for destruction by other immune cells.
+- B cells produce pathogen-specific antibodies which circulate and lock on to the viral particles to neutralise them.

 To help things along, inflammatory chemicals called cytokines make their way to the brain and trigger a fever.
 Cranking up your body temperature helps lymphocytes to recognise infected cells.